R-Lum/REPLAY-website/content/post/2025-02-24-the-road-to-luminescence-1-0/index.md

 defined, let the number of windows to be user-controlled (via the new `num_slide_windows` option for the `method_control` argument), and changed the default from 10 to 3 windows.
-This brought down the execution time to 11s, that is 5 times faster that before.
+This brought down the execution time to 11s, that is 5 times faster that before, without any noticeable degradation in the quality of the solution.

 A last sizeable improvement occurred for function  `calc_Huntley2006()` in [issue 258][iss258].
 Also in this case there were computations that were